dorbin/scratch/provision-spinnaker.md

 PROJECT_ID={{project-id}} ~/scratch/install/setup_properties.sh
 ```

-Verify (or modify) the configuration that will be used for your Spinnaker installation.
+Optionally, click the link below to open the properties file for your Spinnaker
+installation.

 <walkthrough-editor-open-file
     filePath="scratch/install/properties"
     text="Open properties file">
 </walkthrough-editor-open-file>

+**Proceed with caution** If you edit this file, the installation might not work
+as expected.

 ### Begin the installation (this will take some time).

+This will take some time.
+Watch the Cloud Shell command line to see when it completes.

 ```bash
 ~/scratch/install/setup.sh
 ```

-Once the setup script completes, continue to the next step.
+After the setup script finishes, click **Next** to continue to the next step.

 ## Connect to Spinnaker

+You'll now run commands to...
+* connect to Spinnaker
+* open the Spinnaker UI (Deck) in a browswer window

+You have two choices:
+* forward port 8080 to tunnel to Spinnaker from your Cloud Shell
+* expose Deck securely via a public IP

 ### Forward Port to Deck

+Don't use the `hal deploy connect` command.
+Instead, use the following command
+only.

 ```bash
 ~/scratch/manage/connect_unsecured.sh
 ```

-Do not use the `hal deploy connect` command, as this will result in two ports, 8084 and 9000, being forwarded from your shell.
-Cloud Shell can only expose one port for preview,
-so you'll need to use the connect_unsecured.sh command instead.

 ### Connect to Deck

+To connect to the Deck UI, click the link below, which highlights the Preview
+button above.

 <walkthrough-spotlight-pointer
     spotlightId="devshell-web-preview-button"